hyperledger-archives/sawtooth-core/docs/source/introduction.rst

 One repository contains all of the the code needed:

 sawtooth-core
-    Contains fundamental classes used throughout the Sawtooth Lake project, as well as:
+    Contains fundamental classes used throughout the Sawtooth project, as well as:

     * The implementation of the validator process which runs on each node
     * The implementation of a transaction family for buying, selling and trading digital assets, and a client program for interacting with a node to execute market transactions
-    * Example code, in the form of games, which demonstrate key concepts of Sawtooth Lake
+    * Example code, in the form of games, which demonstrate key concepts of Sawtooth
     * Tools including a Vagrant environment for easily launching a network of validators
     * Source files for this documentation